kazhuravlev/healthcheck/README.md

 	// 1.
 Init healthcheck instance.
 It will store all our checks. hc, _ := healthcheck.New()

 	// 2.
-Register checks for our redis client hc.Register(ctx, healthcheck.NewBasic("redis", time.Second, func(ctx context.Context) error {
+Register checks that will random respond with an error. hc.Register(ctx, healthcheck.NewBasic("redis", time.Second, func(ctx context.Context) error {
 		if rand.Float64() > 0.5 {
 			return errors.New("service is not available")